UCANR-IGIS/caladaptr/README.md

 #> Options: NA
 ```

-To help you pass arguments for the various constructor functions, the
+To help you pass arguments for the various constructor functions,
-following constants are built-in:
+`caladpatr` provides the following constants:

 ``` r
 climvars